 We tend to focus on physical health, but mental health (which isn’t really separate from physical health) is arguably more reliant on regular exposure to green space.
 High levels of neighborhood green space were consistently linked to lower anxiety, depression, and stress among rural and urban Wisconsin residents.
 And in case you’re thinking of moving, consider that people who move to “greener” urban neighborhoods enjoy improved mental health in the subsequent years than people who move to “less green” urban areas.

 Green spaces lower blood pressure.

 A week-long evergreen forest retreat reduced hypertension in elderly Japanese, while a control group taking a similar retreat in the city experienced no benefits to blood pressure.
-Heck, even in 10 year old kids living in urban areas, low levels of nearby green space were associated with higher blood pressure.
+Heck, even in 10-year-old kids living in urban areas, low levels of nearby green space were associated with higher blood pressure.
 No one’s blood pressure is immune to the lack of green space, and kids might even be more susceptible.

 Green spaces reduce mortality.

 Now, this could very well merely be a correlation.
 But the presence of green space is fairly often linked to reductions in all-cause and stroke mortality.
-In a cohort of 575,000 urban Ontario residents aged 35 and older, for example, living near greenery reduced mortality.
+In a cohort of 575,000 urban Ontario residents aged 35 and older, living near greenery reduced mortality.
 Same for ischemic stroke survivors and North Floridians.